evangoer/mocha-unit-testing/README.md

 To run the test suite again, refresh the page.

+## Running the tests headlessly using PhantomJS

+1. Run `make test` and observe the results on the command line.

-## Running the tests in multiple browsers in parallel
+## Running the tests in multiple real browsers in parallel

-1. In another terminal window (or the background), run `npm start`.
+1. In another terminal window (or the background), run `make start`.
    This starts a yeti server hub on localhost:9000.
 2. Connect as many browsers as you like to localhost:9000.
-3. Run `npm test` and observe the results on the command line.
+3. Run `make test-hub` and observe the results on the command line.

-To run the test suite again, leave the yeti server running and let all browers remain connected, and run `npm test` again.
+To run the test suite again, leave the yeti server running and let all browsers remain connected, and run `make test-hub` again.